 A job of a typical cybersecurity professional is to protect either any or all of the business entities.
-That doesn’t mean that just protecting business elements is the only job of cybersecurity professional.
+That doesn’t mean that just protecting business elements is the only job of a cybersecurity professional.
 There is a lot more than that.
 In this article, we are going to list most of the cybersecurity professions which are in high demand.

-1. Incident Response And Forensic Analysis Engineer:
+1. Incident Response and Forensic Analysis Engineer:

-The prime responsibility of this engineer is to handle the security incidents, breaches, failures, compromises and react to them as quick as possible.
+The prime responsibility of this engineer is to handle the security incidents, breaches, failures, and compromises and react to them as quickly as possible.
 Since they deal with security incidents, they should be available round the clock.
 These engineers work in a team known as the Security Operation Center (SOC).
 Most of the time, they are busy monitoring the events on the network, servers, assets, and other elements and detecting anomalies and suspicions.
 Whenever a cyber attack like phishing, brute force and other attacks launches on the Organization, they are the one who stands in the front line to face a threat.
-Responsibility doesn’t end there; their work demands them to be expert in threat hunting and forensic analysis.
+Responsibility doesn’t end there; their work demands them to be experts in threat hunting and forensic analysis.

 2. EndPoint Security Engineer:

-3. Governance, Risk And Compliance (GRC) Consultant:
+3. Governance, Risk and Compliance (Grc) Consultant:

 Commonly they are known as security auditors.
 They conduct periodic internal audits against security best practices, identify security gaps in the infrastructure, calculate the risk factors, and develop business continuity plans for any failures.
 They make sure other infra teams are maintaining disaster recovery systems.
 Basically, they review the work of all other cybersecurity engineers and ensure everything is compliant.
 When they find a new risk, they transfer the risk to the business teams and engage them until they close that particular risk.

-4. Penetration Tester Or Ethical Hacker:
+4. Penetration Tester or Ethical Hacker:

-5. Identity And Access Management Engineer:
+5. Identity and Access Management Engineer:

 6. Security Architect: